rond-authz/rond/sdk/README.md

 # SDK

-The Rönd SDK is actually experimental and it could change with breaking changes without major release.
+The Rönd SDK API is experimental and currently under heavy development; for this reason it could undergo breaking changes regardless of the rönd package version.